DavidSouther/ailly/README.md

 ### Developing

+* See [ARCHITECTURE.md](./ARCHITECTURE.md) for an overview of the packages and components in Ailly.
-See [DEVELOPING.md](./DEVELOPING.md) for details on how to run and debug various Ailly components.
+* See [DEVELOPING.md](./DEVELOPING.md) for details on how to run and debug various Ailly components.
+* See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on making a pull request.
+(There are no special instructions at this time.)
+* See [DESIGN.md](./DESIGN.md) for historical notes on why some decisions were made.
+(Not exhaustive, but hopefully interesting.)

 ## Ailly plugins